mpi-forum/mpi-forum.github.io/meetings/2019/05/logistics.md

 ### Meeting Cost

-There is a $150 (preliminary number) fee per person to cover meeting logistics costs, as well lunch and snacks on Wednesday, Thursday and Friday.
+There is a $160.76 fee per person to cover meeting logistics costs, as well lunch and snacks on Wednesday, Thursday and Friday.

 ### Hotels

 There are several hotels in walking distance to the meeting location downtown Chicago.
 At this point we are not planning to arrange a hotel block, but if this causes problems for anyone, please let us know.